 If your company is growing quickly or has an influx of cash, you may find yourself spending freely.
-But keeping a close eye on these charges is important to maintain a healthy profit margin and manage cash flow.
+But, keeping a close eye on these charges is important to maintain a healthy profit margin and manage cash flow.

-If you are noticing unexpected charges or needing to increase your limit, it may be time to dig into how you might reduce your credit card expenses and get spending under control.
+If you notice unexpected charges or need to increase your credit limit, it may be time to reduce your credit card expenses and get spending under control.
+We’ve compiled some tips to conquer common business problems and control credit card spending.

 Problem 1: Expenses vary widely and aren't tracked back to a budget